zheeeng/OSX-devconfig-formula/Node.js/README.md

 ## Common NVM usages

-You can use the alias instead of the version pointer for nvm operation, such as
+You can use the alias instead of the version pointer for NVM operation, such as

 * 'node': the latest version of node
 * 'iojs': the latest version of io.js'